KFC Yum! Center: History

 Early arena planning focused on two potential arena sites: one owned by the Louisville Water Company bounded by Liberty Street, Muhammad Ali Blvd, 2nd and 3rd Streets, and one owned by Louisville Gas & Electric (LG&E) on the waterfront between 2nd and 3rd Streets on Main.
 In March 2006, University of Louisville men's basketball coach Rick Pitino stated he would not coach in an arena built at the water company site.
 This came at a time when the House budget committee earmarked funding for the arena only if it was built at the water company site.
 Others, including Papa John's Pizza founder John Schnatter, a major donor to the U of L athletic program, criticized the LG&E location due to its higher cost.

-On March 10, 2006, Kentucky Governor Ernie Fletcher announced at a Louisville Arena Unity Rally that the location of the new arena would be at the LG&E site along the riverfront to maximize profits.
-The unexpected visit was supported by Louisville Mayor Jerry Abramson.
+On March 3, 2006, Kentucky Governor Ernie Fletcher, flanked by Louisville mayor Jerry Abramson, announced at a rally in Frankfort his strong preference for locating the new arena at the LG&E site along the Louisville riverfront as it was "undoubtedly the best site for economic development" and would give the state a good return on its investment.
+Kentucky senate president David L. Williams pledged to remove the site preference from the budget proposal.

-One month later on April 23, 2006, the Louisville Arena Authority released the design for the interior.
+About two months later on April 23, 2006, the Louisville Arena Authority released the design for the interior.
 The number of seats increased from the original 19,000 to 22,000; it would be divided up between 11,348 seats in the lower bowl, with the remainder on the upper tier.
 The seat width also increased from 19 to 20 inches.
 Also included in the release was a proposed sports bar that would be located on the main concourse; it would be open year-round and have views of the Ohio River.
 The number of suites would increase to 72 that would be located on two levels between the main and upper concourses; they would be twice as large as those in Freedom Hall.
 A public plaza and concourse along Main Street was also revealed.